 A power system energised by a renewable energy source which is connected to the distribution network.

 Island

-State in which a portion of the utility or customer's network containing load and generation, continues to operate in isolation from the rest of the grid.
+State in which a portion of the utility or customer's network with load and generation, continues to operate in isolation from the rest of the Distribution Network.